 not available in or compatible with released stable versions of Godot.

-Most mobile headsets run on Android and OpenXR support is making its way to these platforms.
+Most standalone headsets run on Android and OpenXR support is making its way to these platforms.

 Before following the OpenXR-specific instructions here, you'll need to first setup your system to export to Android in general, including:

 Configuring the location of the Android SDK and debug.keystore in Godot

 See 为 Android 导出 for the full details, and return here when you've finished these steps.

 Official support for the Android platform wasn't added to the OpenXR specification initially resulting in various vendors creating custom loaders to make OpenXR available on their headsets.
 While the long term expectation is that all vendors will adopt the official OpenXR loader, for now these loaders need to be added to your project.

 In order to include the vendor-specific OpenXR loader into your project, you will need to setup a gradle Android build.

 Select Install Android Build Template... from the Project menu:

 This will create a folder called android inside of your project that contains all the runtime files needed on Android.
 You can now customize this installation.
 Godot won't show this in the editor but you can find it with a file browser.